BaldMansMojo/check_vmware_esx/README.md

 - op5 for the original plugin
 - Sven Nierlein
 - Simon Meggle
+- Riccardo Bartels for additional work and creating a "monster" pull request merging a lot of others
 - Everyone contributing their time for feedback, patches and issue reports

 ## Contributing